 The TreeGo adventure allows you to swing high above the many trees in Centennial Park.
 Ample parking, washrooms, picnic areas, and a seasonal canteen are also available.

-Winter fun includes the longest lit cross-country ski trail in eastern Canada, several sledding hills, snowshoeing, a lit outdoor skating oval with warming hut, as well as the KaBoom! rink.
+Winter fun includes the longest lit cross-country ski trail in eastern Canada, sledding hills, snowshoeing, a lit outdoor skating oval with warming hut, as well as the KaBoom! rink.

 For more information, please call 506-853-3516.

 Covering over four acres of the park, TreeGo features five different courses, suitable for various skill levels, including a children’s course.
 To ensure safety, restrictions are based on height and weight, and participants must wear proper safety equipment.
 They must also follow a training session before beginning a course.
 Completing the entire circuit can take two to three hours.
 Situated near Centennial Beach, the TreeGo course blends in with its natural surroundings, thus preserving the park’s integrity.
 Info: (506) 388-4646 or 1-877-707-4646